The effects of rounding errors in the nodes on barycentric interpolation: Bounds for the second formula

 subject to linear constraints of the form

-The linear programming problem with objective function \wref{def_hk} and constraints \wref{constraint_y} can be solved in closed form.
-Its solution leads to the following lemma: \begin{lem} Consider $a_{k,j}$ in \wref{def_akj}.
-If $\wvec{y}$ satisfies \wref{constraint_y} for $1 \leq j \leq n$ then
+where we can choose the constant $M$ as $f$'s Lipschitz constant.
+The linear programming problem with objective function \pRef{def_hk} and constraints \pRef{constraint_y} can be solved in closed form.
+Its solution leads to the following lemma: